vanilla/docs/content/developer/tools/building-frontend.md

 ## Output files

-The `AssetModel` is responsible for gathering build files.
+The `WebpackAssetProvider` is responsible for gathering build files.
 You should not be referencing them directly as their locations may change in the future.
-Please use `AssetModel::getWebpackJsFiles()` instead.
+Please use `WebpackAssetProvider` and use it's methods instead.

 ### Location